Eton College: Grants and admissions

+Prizes are awarded too for excellence in activities outside of academics.
+The Loder Declamation Prize is one of the oldest prizes and the most prestigious non-academic prize in the school where boys are required to read a bible passage, a monologue from a Shakespeare play, and a set of prose.
+Other non-academic prizes are awarded for activities such as painting, sculpture, ceramics, playing musical instruments, musical composition, acting, backstage work, classical and modern language declamation, silverwork, and design.

 Various benefactions make it possible to give grants each year to boys who wish, for educational or cultural reasons, to work or travel abroad.
 These include the Busk Fund, which supports individual ventures that show particular initiative; the C. M. Wells Memorial Trust Fund, for the promotion of visits to classical lands; the Sadler Fund, which supports, among others, those intending to enter the Foreign Service; and the Marsden Fund, for travel in countries where the principal language is not English.